-2. Subject-specific Marking Instructions for AS/A Level Further Mathematics B (MEI)
+2. Subject-specific Marking Instructions for AS Level Mathematics B (MEI)

-Annotations must be used during your marking.
-For a response awarded zero (or full) marks a single appropriate annotation (cross, tick, M0 or ^) а а is sufficient, but not required.
+a Annotations must be used during your marking.
+For a response awarded zero (or full) marks a single appropriate annotation (cross, tick, M0 or ^) is sufficient, but not required.